wallarm/product-documentation/include/bola-intro.md

 To protect resources from BOLA attacks, make sure your environment meets the following requirements:

-* You have Wallarm node 4.2 or above.
 * If the filtering node is deployed behind a proxy server or load balancer, [configure](../using-proxy-or-balancer-en.md) displaying real clients' IP addresses.